Ulmus minor 'Atinia': Hybrids, hybrid cultivars, and mutations

 Crossability experiments conducted at the Arnold Arboretum in the 1970s apparently succeeded in hybridizing English elm with U. glabra and U. rubra, both also protogynous species.
 However, the same experiments also showed English elm to be self-compatible, which in the light of its proven female-sterility, must cast doubt on the identity of the specimens used.
 A similar doubt must hang over Henry's observation that the 'English elms' at Aranjuez (see Cultivation above) "produced every year fertile seed in great abundance", seed said to have been taken "all over Europe", presumably in the hope that it would grow into trees like the royal elms of Spain.
 Given that English elm is female-sterile, the Aranjuez elms either were not after all English elm, or by the time Henry collected seed from them, English elms there had been replaced by intermediates or by other kinds.
 At higher altitudes in Spain, Henry noted, such as in Madrid and Toledo, the 'English elm' did not set fertile seed.
+Melville, however, maintained that English elm was not completely sterile in Britain.
+"I have, at present," he wrote in 1948, "several seedlings raised from seed hand-picked from trees in 1945.
+Only when persistent cold weather retards flowering until the beginning of March and continuous mild weather follows, is there much chance of seed maturing."